-The Company has certain share-based compensation plans, where the values are based on the common share price of the Company.
-The Company has fixed a portion of the settlement costs of these plans by entering into various TRS derivative contracts maturing in 2023.
-The TRS derivatives are not designated as a hedge.
-The change in the value of the TRS derivatives is recorded each quarter based on the difference between the fixed price and the market price of the Company's common shares at the end of each quarter.
-The TRS derivatives are classified as derivative financial instruments.
-At December 31, 2022, a 10 percent change in the share price applied to the Company's TRS derivatives would change income before income taxes by approximately \$1,640 (2021 - \$1,502).
+The Company has fixed a portion of the settlement costs of these plans by entering into a TRS derivative contract maturing in 2024.
+The TRS derivative is not designated as a hedge.
+The change in the value of the TRS derivative is recorded each quarter based on the difference between the notional price and the market price of the Company's common shares at the end of each quarter.
+The TRS derivative is classified as derivative financial instrument.
+At December 31, 2023, a 10 percent change in the share price applied to the Company's TRS derivative would change the fair value of the derivative by approximately \$3,036 (2022 - \$1,640), with a corresponding impact to income before income taxes.